apache/rocketmq/docs/en/Configuration_TLS.md

 ## 3 Update Rocketmq JVM parameters

-Edit the configuration file under the rocketmq/bin path to make tls.properties configurations takes effect.
+Edit the configuration file under the rocketmq/bin path to make tls.properties configurations take effect.

 The value of "tls.config.file" needs to be replaced by the file path created in step 2.